fcsalgado/fcsalgado.github.io/pages/research.md

       <img src="https://raw.githubusercontent.com/fcsalgado/fcsalgado.github.io/master/assets/theme/images/ballon.png" alt="Phylogeography and spiders">
     </div>
     <div class="description">
-      <h2>Phylogeography</h2>
+      <h2>Genetic connectivity across the landscape</h2>
       <p>Geographical barriers like mountain ranges impede genetic exchange among populations, promoting diversification.
-The effectiveness of these barriers in limiting gene flow varies between lineages due to each species' dispersal modes and capacities.
-However, our understanding of how geographic barriers contribute to species diversification comes mostly from well-studied vertebrates and a few arthropods and plants, neglecting organisms unable to fly or walk long distances.
-I study arthropods, especially spiders, to explore how mountains promote diversification in lineages with distinct dispersal modes, such as long-distance dispersal via ballooning (i.e., using silk to interact with the wind).</p>
+The effectiveness of these barriers in limiting gene flow varies between lineages, depending on each species' dispersal modes and capacities.
+However, our understanding of how geographic barriers contribute to species diversification comes mostly from well-studied vertebrates and a few arthropods and plants—overlooking organisms that cannot fly or walk long distances.
+I study arthropods, especially spiders, to explore how mountains promote diversification in lineages with distinct dispersal modes, such as long-distance dispersal via ballooning (i.e., using silk to catch and ride air currents).</p>
     </div>
   </div>